Wine Investment - Seckford Wines

 Key points

-• However, as one of the UK’s leading fine wine merchants, we can help you build a portfolio of great wines, with excellent provenance and stored with us here in our very own bonded warehouse, governed by HMRC.
-We have decades of experience and expertise in the fine wine market, trading the world’s finest wines on a daily basis, so please get in touch to talk through the possibilities.
+• However, as one of the UK’s leading fine wine merchants, we can help you build a portfolio of great wines, stored with us here in our very own bonded warehouse, governed by HMRC.
+We have decades of experience and expertise in the fine wine market, so please get in touch to discuss the possibilities.

 • We have a very transparent policy on charges.
 We do not charge management fees, or any incidental hidden charges.
-Charges are made for annual storage, which is currently the cheapest in the UK, and we charge a flat 10% fee on the sale price if and when you choose to sell
+Charges are made for annual storage, which is one of the cheapest in the UK, and we charge a flat 10% fee on the sale price if you choose to sell.

-• Traditionally, wine has been regarded as a ‘wasting asset’ by HMRC, therefore not incurring capital gains tax, but please speak with an accredited financial advisor for details on current legislation and potential tax implications
+• Fine wine is classified as a ‘wasting asset’ by HMRC, therefore not incurring capital gains tax, but please speak with an accredited financial advisor for details on current legislation and potential tax implications.

 • Do your research and use a trusted, reputable company, which can guide you in your purchases and trading decisions.

-• As with all markets prices fluctuate and the value of wines can go down as well as up.
-See the below chart, which shows the performance of the broader Bordeaux market over the last 5 years alongside the FTSE100 and Gold markets
+• As with all markets, prices fluctuate, and the value of wines can go down as well as up.